 John A. Pierce, M.D. ’48, Selma and Herman Seldin Professor of Pulmonary Diseases at Washington University and one of our most loyal alumni.

-M. Joycelyn Elders, M.D. ’60, Pediatrician, researcher, teacher, Director of Arkansas’s State Health Department, and at the time of the award the U.S. Surgeon General designee.
+M. Joycelyn Elders, M.D. ’60, Pediatrician, researcher, teacher, Director of Arkansas’s State Health Department, and U.S. Surgeon General.

 James W. Headstream, M.D. ’39, Urology’s premier teacher and practitioner, Life’s premier gentleman, who also has been honored as recipient of the College of Medicine Distinguished Service Award.